vitek1997vitek/template/README.md

-This will be my personal repo for further research
+This will be my personal repo for my further updates in coding and web3 research.